wcmoody/wcmoody.github.io/_drafts/2017-12-30-holiday-hack-challenge-writeup.markdown

 ---

 Its that's time of year again.
 The SANS Holiday Hack Challenge presented by Counter Hack Challenges and Friends.
 This year my write up will be a little different that last years.
-But more on that a little bit laters.
+But more on that a little bit later.

 This year's challenged is called *Wintered: The Untold Story of the Elves of the North Pole* and can be found at [https://holidayhackchallenge.com/2017/](https://holidayhackchallenge.com/2017/).
 ![logo](/assets/images/holidayhack2017/HHC_banner.png)